tytydraco/yessleep/out/I_was_hired_as_a_substitute_teacher_the_girl_returned.md

 I hung up.
 That chapter was over, I knew it in my marrow.
 Some things, once removed, can never be put back.
 Despite all the kings horses and all the kings men, all Humpty could be was a tragic warning for the next thrill seeker up on that wall.

+*Whoosh.*

+Another turn of the cycle.

-*Whoosh.* Click.
+Click.

 The door settled into place.
+The slight pressure against my ears as I descended the stairs.

 I was early, so sat in my desk reviewing my lesson plan.
 Hadn't even flirted with Lorraine.
 All I could see was that little girl's face.
 Her dark curls, her soft eyes.
 The concern she had for me as she walked away with the nurse.